d-r-n/d-r-n.github.io/_posts/2025-10-17-ip-verification-in-the-age-of-proliferated-content.md

 Anything you can think of can be produced instantly, endlessly, at a cost rapidly approaching free.

-Platforms are drowning in content.
-Moderation systems can’t keep up.
-Legal frameworks can’t keep up.
-The entire digital content economy is now exposed to a new form of liability.

 When anyone can create _anything_, they will.
 And much of that, will _belong to someone else_.

 Every platform that hosts or monetizes this output is liable for IP infringement.

-We need an **industry protocol** for verifying intellectual property.
+We need a protocol for verifying intellectual property.

 That protocol is **Aegis**.

 Aegis is the verification layer of the modern internet.
-It's a trust fabric that sits between user-generated content and publication.
+It's a clearing house that sits between user-generated content and publication.

 A platform sends an API call (text, image, audio, video).
 Aegis compares it against a consolidated global database of registered IP.